twoosam/c0723-code-solutions/node-process-argv/node-process-argv-quiz-notes.md

 - How do you access the `process` object in a Node.js program? process can just be logged in the console.
 - What is the data type of `process.argv` in Node.js?
-  Array
+  Array of strings
 - How do you access the command line arguments in a Node.js program?
   Node followed by the name of the file.
+Process.argv[2] will give the word following the name of the file.

 ## Notes